-The first part of this series covered the early pioneers of aptitude testing.
-This section explores the further course of its history up to the present day.
+The first part of this series dealt with the first pioneers of aptitude diagnostics.
+Now we will follow the course of history right up to the present day.

-Following the development of the MMPI (Minnesota Multiphasic Personality Inventory) and the CPI (California Psychological Inventory), the frequency of use of personality tests increased continuously until the early 1960s, then reached its peak and gradually declined.
-More than 80% of all large companies used personality tests to select sales personnel.
-By 1984, this figure had fallen to barely more than a quarter of companies.
-The reasons for this were the interactionism advocated by Walter Mischel (the interaction of personal and situational characteristics) and growing public resistance to tests.
-This led to an intense political debate about these procedures, with particular emphasis on aspects of test fairness.
+After the development of the MMPI (Minnesota Multiphasic Personality Inventory) and the CPI (California Psychological Inventory), the use of personality tests rose steadily until the early 1960s, then peaked and slowly tailed off.
+More than 80% of all large companies used personality tests to select sales staff.
+In 1984, barely more than a quarter of companies did so.
+The reasons for this were the interactionism advocated by Walter Mischel (interaction of personal and situational characteristics) and the growing public resistance to tests.
+This led to an intensive political discussion about these procedures, in which aspects of test fairness were at the forefront.

-It wasn't until 1980, starting in the United States, that the topic was revived and gained increasing importance.
-Scientific and practical interest arose anew.
-From the initially merely translated tests to self-developed procedures, a transformation can be observed that confirms a continued increase in interest to this day.
+It was not until 1980, starting in the United States, that the topic was revived and became increasingly important.
+Both scientific and practical interest revived.
+From the originally merely translated tests to self-developed procedures, a change can be seen that confirms a further increase in interest to this day.

-While the term "personality test" gained popularity relatively early, as early as 1930, the term "aptitude diagnostics" only became truly popular after the Second World War in 1945.
-After a sharp decline in use in 1957, "aptitude diagnostics" has experienced a steady increase, with several minor fluctuations.
-In contrast, the "personality test" has repeatedly experienced significant declines in its use.
-However, there is one thing they do have in common: Both terms have experienced a significant increase since 1996, and this will continue to grow steadily.
-This means that both terms have entered the 21st century and continue to gain popularity.
+While the term "personality test" gained popularity relatively early on, as early as 1930, the term "aptitude test" only really became popular after the Second World War in 1945.
+Since 1957, after a sharp slump, "aptitude diagnostics" has seen a steady increase, with several minor fluctuations.
+The "personality test", on the other hand, has repeatedly experienced a major drop in popularity.
+There is one thing they do have in common.
+Both terms show a clear increase from 1996 onwards, which will continue to grow steadily.
+This means that both terms have arrived in the 21st century and are continuing to grow in popularity.

-Today, aptitude testing is a collective term for career-related procedures for measuring competencies and behavioral tendencies.
-The fundamental aim of aptitude testing is to provide the most accurate prediction possible of a person's likelihood of success or professional suitability.
+Nowadays, aptitude diagnostics is a collective term for job-related procedures for measuring skills and behavioral tendencies.
+In principle, aptitude diagnostics should provide the most accurate possible prediction of a person's probability of success or professional aptitude.

-It should be noted that aptitude testing can look back on an impressive history, and its development will continue.
+It should be noted that aptitude diagnostics can look back on an impressive past and will continue to develop.

-Outlook: Our next article in this topic refers to the book "Aptitude Assessment in Practice – Engineer Remains Engineer" by Armin Betz.
-Do you know what important and typical characteristics define an engineer?
-You'll learn about these and many other aspects, such as the importance of development areas, in the following article.
+Outlook: Our next article in this topic area refers to the book "Eignungsdiagnostik im Praxiseinsatz - Ingenieur bleibt Ingenieur" by Armin Betz.
+Do you know which important and typical characteristics make up an engineer?
+You can find out about these and many other aspects, such as the importance of development areas, in the following article.

 About the author